 Marketing in Italy and Europe

-Domestic sales amounted to 38.43 billion cubic meters, stable compared to 2015.
+Domestic sales amounted to 37.43 billion cubic meters, for a market share of 49.8%.

 Refining & Marketing and Chemicals

 Eni is a leader in the Italian retail market of refined products with a 25% market share, up by 0.7 percentage points from 2016.
 In 2017, retail sales in Italy were 6.01 mmtonnes with a slight increase compared to 2016 (about 80 ktonnes from 2016 or 1.3%).
 Average gasoline and gasoil throughputs (1,588 kliters) increased by approximately 40 kliters from 2016.